marialyck/SocialData/index.md

 Let us take a dive into the heatmap and see how it is spread across London:

 Try to adjust the slider and see if it impacts the number of accidents.
+The hours are just an overall average of how accidents are in UK.
+However let's have a fokus on London.
+It seems like this is here the heat is on.

 <iframe id="inlineFrameExample"
     title="Inline Frame Example"